 If you don’t know about Concordia Learning Center (at St. Joseph’s School for the Blind,) it’s because you aren’t looking for a preschool in Jersey City.
 While all the Jersey City Public School PreK3 programs use the same curriculum (High Scope), Concordia’s reputation has parents lining up on the sidewalk overnight – this year for

 Families in Jersey City have a diverse set of choices when it comes to high schools.
 In total, there are 19 high schools, comprised of eight local public, three local county, three public charter and five private schools.
-Some are open to all Jersey City eighth graders.
-Others require a student to apply and have

 Every year, Jersey City voters have the opportunity to elect three individuals to serve on the Jersey City Board of Education (JCBOE).
 Terms last for three years.
 The role of the nine member JCBOE is to set policy and oversee administration of Jersey City’s 40 public schools.
 According to the Hudson County Clerk’s Office there